brian0921/wazuh-ack/instructions.md

 ## Pre-requisites

 - Kubernetes cluster already deployed.
-- Kubernetes can run on a wide range of Cloud providers and bare-metal environments, this repository focuses on [AWS](https://aws.amazon.com/).
-It was tested using [Amazon EKS](https://docs.aws.amazon.com/eks).
+- Kubernetes can run on a wide range of Cloud providers and bare-metal environments, this repository focuses on [AliCloud](https://aliyun.com/).
+It was tested using [AliCloud ACK](https://www.alibabacloud.com/help/en/ack/).
 You should be able to:
     - Create Persistent Volumes on top of AWS EBS when using a volumeClaimTemplates
     - Create a record set in AWS Route 53 from a Kubernetes LoadBalancer.
 - Having at least two Kubernetes nodes in order to meet the *podAntiAffinity* policy.